Diesel Odd Object Training: Keg Lifting Basics

 Demonstrating the Lifts for the Competition

 This entry was posted on Tuesday, April 27th, 2010 at 8:50 pm and is filed under athletic strength training lift odd objects, grip hand forearm training for sports, home made strength equipment, old strongman feats of strength, strength training to improve athletic performance, strength training videos diesel tv, strongman competition training, strongman feats, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson